 Application to the College of Pharmacy must be submitted by December 22, 2014.
 Students may apply to the College of Pharmacy before they have completed the entire pre-pharmacy curriculum, provided that they have finished at least 35 hours of that curriculum and will be able to complete the rest of the hours before matriculation.
 However, some students have already completed the entire pre-pharmacy core and may be working toward a major when they apply to the College of Pharmacy.
 Others may have already earned a degree or plan to complete one before matriculating.
 Applicants who are accepted but do not attend for the accepted term must repeat the admission process for a future date.

 Applicants for admission to the College of Pharmacy who are known to have been officially dismissed from another pharmacy program will not be accepted.
 A student who gains entrance to the College by misrepresentation of facts may be dismissed immediately.

 Please review the FAQ below carefully for recent changes to the admission process, especially the limit on courses taken in the summer prior to beginning the Pharm.D. program

-- PharmCAS (www.pharmcas.org) opens in early June and the College of Pharmacy online application(www.rx.uga.edu/index.php/admissions/online_application) will open on July 1, 2013.
+- PharmCAS (www.pharmcas.org)and the College of Pharmacy online application(www.rx.uga.edu/index.php/admissions/online_application) will open in July 2014.